lewagon/dotfiles/02-OOP/04-Cookbook-Day-Two/01-Cookbook-Advanced/README.md

 You can work in a temporary file -- `parsing.rb` for instance -- to find the right selectors and the Ruby code to get all the data you want to extract from the HTML.
 You can start by just displaying the information extracted with `puts`.
 Once you found all the selectors you need, go on and code the action in your cookbook.

 For today you will be using the Nokogiri `.search()` method, which takes a CSS selector as a parameter.
-If you don't remember the syntax have a look at this section of the [parsing lecture](https://kitt.lewagon.com/camps/<user.batch_slug>/lectures/content/lectures/ruby/06-parsing-storing-data/index.html?title=Parsing+%26+Storing+Data#/3/6).

-**Resource**: Want to dive deeper in Nokogiri?
-Here's a [good Nokogiri scraping guide](https://www.sitepoint.com/nokogiri-fundamentals-extract-html-web/).
+If you don't remember the syntax have a look at [our dedicated cheatsheet](https://kitt.lewagon.com/knowledge/cheatsheets/nokogiri).

 ### Get response HTML data using `open-uri`